-Out-of-town company and consecutive days of rain aren’t things we’re accustomed to.
+Out-of-town company and consecutive days of rain aren't things we're accustomed to.
 But sometimes when it rains, it really does pour.
 My Dad arrived amidst scattered showers last Thursday, and it pretty well rained throughout his five-day visit.
-Though we were glad for the free water (I can think of a lot of things I’d rather spend money on than our utility bill), it posed new challenges to find five days worth of mostly indoor activities for the whole crew.
+Though we were glad for the free water (I can think of a lot of things I'd rather spend money on than our utility bill), it posed new challenges to find five days worth of mostly indoor activities for the whole crew.
+We ate Crock-Pot chicken thighs and veggies—when the weather's right for comfort food in the middle of spring, you have to go with it!

 But of course, we couldn't just eat.
 We had to find things to do.
 So we traded our typical schedule of hiking in the mountains and picnics in the park for bowling and playing cards.
 (The older kids are just old enough to start learning our favorite family game: Whist.)